Looking to visit lush beaches in Hong Kong? Gather the little ones, it’s time to build sandcastles, collect sea shells and bask in some vitamin D.

 The beaches of Cheung Chau are loved by Hong Kong families and for good reason.
 You can easily spend your day exploring the island, or just find your patch of sand and relax for the day.
-Both beaches are loved by windsurfers but also perfect for little children!
-Your kids can pay a visit to the “Shan Shan” sculpture, a tribute to Hong Kong’s Olympic champion Lee Lai-shan.
-If you’re into watersports (or just want to give it a try!), the Cheung Chau Windsurfing Centre provides windsurfing, surfing and canoeing equipment, so gear up and take your little adventure buddy to see some unusual coastal rock formations and Mini Great Walls form from the waters around here.
-Adults, teenagers and children will all love the charm of a day at the beaches on Cheng Chau, so pack up and head on out to the ferry!
+Both beaches are loved by windsurfers but are also perfect for little children!
+If you’re into watersports (or just want to give it a try!), the Cheung Chau Windsurfing Centre provides windsurfing, surfing and canoeing equipment.

 Facilities: Restaurants, changing rooms, showers, public toilets, barbecue pits.

 Tung Wan Beach, Cheung Chau Beach Road, Cheung Chau, Hong Kong.
 Location Map.